 The children experience a wide range of skills, including painting, drawing, modelling, collage, fabric work and printing.
 Each term a new theme, often linked with other subjects and special events, is explored by the children, and their art work is displayed in the communal areas of the school and the garden.

 We follow a two-year rolling programme for art that you can see here in full.
+Some recent examples of our work are below.

 At Saltford School we use a range of techniques to assess the progress the children are making in order to enable them to move forward with their learning.
 We believe that this process is most effective the more the children are engaged and involved in assessing their progress and setting future targets for their own learning.
 This is called Assessment FOR Learning and it helps us all understand what steps are needed to move the children forward.